Liverpool back in top-four race with another clean sheet vs Wolves

 OUT: Luis Diaz (knee), Thiago Alcantara (hip), Calvin Ramsay (knee), Arthur Melo (thigh) | DOUBTFUL: Ibrahima Konate (thigh), Joe Gomez (undisclosed), Darwin Nunez (shoulder)

-Commentator Peter Drury said it best, after Martinelli put home goal no. 4: “There is a gorgeous arrogance about Arsenal now.”

-Arsenal will continue their title quest on Saturday (10 am ET), when they welcome Bournemouth, another relegation-threatened side, to north London.
-Everton will visit Nottingham Forest, who find themselves quickly slipping back toward the bottom-three, on Sunday (9 am ET).
+Manchester United are flying under Erik ten Hag right now as they’ve won the League Cup, beat Barcelona to reach the last 16 of the Europa League, are in the FA Cup quarterfinals and are just lurking on the outside of the title race.
+Surely they can’t win a quadruple.
+Can they?
+This United squad seems to have a real togetherness and a lovely balance to it right now.

-How to watch Arsenal vs Everton live, stream link and start time
+How to watch Liverpool vs Manchester United live, stream link and start time

 Key storylines & in-form players to watch